grayson-walker/Easy-Workout-Web-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, run `npm start` in the shell to launch the app in your browser.
+In the shell, navigate to the project directory, and run `npm start` to launch the app in your browser.

 ## Available Scripts